 If the motor room temperature sensor detects an excessive temperature the lift will respond in the following manner.
+On Normal Service the lift will stop at the next floor, then return to the bottom floor.

-On normal or special service the lift will stop at the next floor, park and remain out of service until the thermistor is de-activated.
-On Fire Service the lift will stop at the next floor and remain there until the thermistor is de-activated.
+On Fire Service the lift will stop at the next floor and remain there with its doors closed.
+On Special Service the lift will stop at the next floor and remain there until the thermistor is de-activated.

-(65) [RTC CLOCK RESET]
+(65) [RTC CLOCK ADJUST]